open-company/open-company-bot/README.md

 Users of the [OpenCompany](https://opencompany.com/) platform should get started by going to [OpenCompany](https://opencompany.com/).
 The following local setup is **for developers** wanting to work on the platform's Bot software.

-Most of the dependencies are internal, meaning [Boot](https://github.com/boot-clj/boot) will handle getting them for you.
+Most of the dependencies are internal, meaning [Leiningen](https://github.com/technomancy/leiningen) will handle getting them for you.
 There are a few exceptions:

 * [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html) - a Java 8 JRE is needed to run Clojure
-* [Boot](https://github.com/boot-clj/boot) - A Clojure build and dependency management tool
+* [Leiningen](https://github.com/technomancy/leiningen) 2.5.1+ - Clojure's build and dependency management tool

 #### Java